dipunjab/WanderWrote_Project/ReadMe.md

 Commenting
 Users can comment on posts.
 The comments display the user's full name and the comment content.

+Configuration
+Configuration is managed through environment variables.
+Ensure you have a .env file with the required variables as mentioned in the installation steps.

 Error Handling
 Frontend
 Displays specific error messages for individual fields (e.g., 'All fields are required' or 'Password must be at least 8 characters long').